 The same applies for your spouse who is covered by your Lam medical plan.
 Your spouse has up to eight months after your Lam employer coverage ends to enroll in Medicare Parts A and B without a penalty.
 Even if your spouse is already enrolled in Medicare Part A, he or she does not need to enroll in and pay for Part B while covered by your Lam medical plan—there’s no benefit to having Part B coverage while your employer coverage is in effect.

-There are two rules to know about this eight-month special enrollment period:
+There are a few rules to know about this eight-month special enrollment period:

 - If you retire within your IEP, you will not be eligible for this eight-month special enrollment period when you retire.